shrijanand/TCP_Programming_Project/README.md

 * Tested Server.c and Client.c to communicate w/ each other.
 * ---- Ran simple tests to have base-level Minimum Viable Product (MVP) Project.
+* Editted Server.c and completed Implementation for V2 of Server.
+* ---- Editted README.md for TCP_Programming_Project pertaining to Server.
+* Editted Client.c and completed Implementation for V2 of Client.
+* ---- Editted README.md for TCP_Programming_Project pertaining to Client.